bursson/AreTheLightsOn/README.md

 # AreTheLightsOn
 A simple python based Telegram Bot.
-Runs on Onion Omega2 and check if the lights are on or when they were last on.
+Runs on [Onion Omega2](https://onion.io/) and checks if the lights are on, or when they were last on.

 ## Get started